When I finally started writing a memoir, the story had been hiding in my brain for a decade, percolating without me knowing it.

 I hate this advice because it’s like love — you’ll know it when you find it — but it’s impossible to anticipate.

-So I took a break from working on the book and have spent almost two months perfecting this one essay.
-I hired an editor and have a big hairy dream of getting it published in the holy grail of personal essays, Modern Love.
+So I took a break from working on the book and spent almost two months perfecting this one essay.
+I hired an editor and had a big hairy dream of getting it published in the holy grail of personal essays, Modern Love.

-Doing this has given me two surprising benefits:
+Anyway.
+Taking this approach gave me two surprising benefits:

-- It turns out this one piece is representative of the whole story.
-Trying to nail this essay is most of the battle.
-So while it’s taken me out of the day-to-day of writing the book, working on a snippet has helped me discover the wider themes behind my story.
+- It turned out this one piece was representative of the whole story.
+Trying to nail this essay was most of the battle.
+So while it took me out of the day-to-day of writing the book, working on a snippet helped me discover the wider themes behind my story.

 - If I can publish parts of the memoir prior to pitching agents and publishers, I’m going to have a much easier time marketing my book.
-So I’m actually almost doing some pre-publicity, while also reinforcing my brand so I can have at least a small audience for this book before it even goes to print.
+So working on the essay counted as pre-publicity in a way, right?

 Have you written a book, especially a memoir?
-Do you have any tips for me as I embark on this journey?
+If you struggled to get started, what worked for you?